-Now we find every global publication house struggling to make space for their existence in the masses, particularly the Hindi belt.
-Most surprisingly the leading multinational publishing houses not only started commissioning Hindi publication but started publishing translated versions (in Hindi) of best sellers also on a massive scale.
-So there are great opportunities available if you want to pursue a career in Hindi Literature.
-Some of the most preferred ones are: as a translator, editor & composer in publishing houses.
+Now, we find every global publication house struggling to make space for their existence in the masses, particularly the Hindi belt.
+Most surprisingly, the leading multinational publishing houses started commissioning Hindi publications.
+They also started publishing translated versions (in Hindi) of best sellers on a massive scale.
+So, there are great opportunities available if you want to pursue a career in Hindi Literature.
+Some of the most preferred ones: a translator, editor & composer in publishing houses.

 One can always choose the traditional option of teaching Hindi at schools, colleges & universities as teachers and professors in India and overseas.

 The average salary for interpreters and translators was $49,320 a year.
 Whereas, the entry-level translators may be paid somewhat less in the range from $22,301-$72,017.